-For many of the Company's services, the Company typically has one performance obligation; however, the Company also provides the customer with an option to acquire additional services.
 The Company offers multiple services under its patient management and network solutions service lines.
-The Company typically provides a menu of offerings from which the customer may choose to purchase.
-The price of each service is separate and distinct and provides a separate and distinct value to the customer.
+While it provides a menu of offerings from which its customers may choose to purchase, the Company typically has one performance obligation per customer.
+The Company always provides its customers with an option to contract additional services.
+The price of each service is separate and distinct to each customer.
 Pricing is generally consistent for each service irrespective of the other services or quantities requested by the customer.